'Don't play games with it': Florence takes aim at Carolinas

 "This morning I drove around for an hour looking for gas in Cary.
 Everyone was sold out," she said.

-In Wilmington, resident Michael Wilson fortified his home against the wind and rain, and worried.

-"The biggest thing is you're always worried about yourself and friends and family — and whether they'll have a place to come back to," he said.

-Associated Press writers Seth Borenstein in Washington; Jennifer Kay in Miami; Gary Robertson in Raleigh, North Carolina; Jeffrey Collins in Latta, South Carolina; Meg Kinnard in Columbia, South Carolina; Jeff Martin and Jay Reeves in Atlanta; and Tamara Lush in St. Petersburg, Florida, contributed to this report.
+Associated Press writers Seth Borenstein in Washington; Jennifer Kay in Miami; Gary Robertson in Raleigh, North Carolina; Jeffrey Collins in Myrtle Beach, South Carolina; Meg Kinnard in Columbia, South Carolina; Jeff Martin and Jay Reeves in Atlanta; and Tamara Lush in St. Petersburg, Florida, contributed to this report.